scriptoshi/betriver/README.md

 -   **Automated Background Processing:** Critical tasks like bet settlement, odds updates, and commission calculations run automatically through our scheduled jobs system.

-## Payment Integration

-Every license includes one free payment gateway integration (2-week delivery timeframe).
-Our experienced development team will assess your local market requirements and implement a custom payment solution tailored to your needs.
-This service, valued at over $500, comes completely free with your purchase.

 ### Supported Payment Features

 -   **Smart Deposit Processing:** Automatic payment detection and account crediting for most payment methods.